preeyapolowa/countries/README.md

 # To run project
 - clone project
-- try to build the project
-if you cannot build application, please run "pod install" in the root project folder, then try again.
+- try to build the project at first, if you cannot build application, please run "pod install" in the root project folder, then try again.

 # Design Pattern
 - Clean Swift at first